danielkeeney/GettingAndCleaningData/README.md

 ### Overview
 **run_analysis.R** is a single script with several functions which performs the tasks described by the Getting and Cleaning Data course project.
 The functions are:

+#### run_analysis
+This calls all the subsequent functions in the correct order, and returns the tidy data set.
+This is the main entry point for this script.

 #### run_analysis.libraries
 This loads the required libraries which are needed later.